Skip to Content

 Sometimes it can also be due to one of your feet having a different shape than the other.
 Well, this is my case.
 The fit on my right foot is always a bit off.

 So, how to stop walking boots rubbing ankles in this case?
-Try heel pads to provide extra grip and comfort.
+Try heel pads to provide extra grip and comfort and stop hiking boots rubbing on ankle bone.

 What are heel pads?